ajcwebdev/dash-transcripts/markdown_files/2024-02-05-development-kickoff-localmoney.md

 [29:05] Well, if so, I was thinking about that, but I have to research it as well.
 So I think it should be possible to do that, but I haven't checked this out yet.
 [29:26] Okay.
 Splavik just made a comment saying that local money's Michael wants to build.
 So I don't know.
 [29:33] I think he meant.
 Oh, okay.
 I was going to say, maybe there's a contact for you, Mikhail.
 It just happens [29:38] his name is Michael.
 Okay.
 Can we talk about BISC for a moment?
-I'm glad you brought that up, Ryan, because it is, as you said, in a lot of ways, fairly similar to what we're
+I'm glad you brought that up, Rion, because it is, as you said, in a lot of ways, fairly similar to what we're
 [29:49] talking about here.
 And I don't know about the traffic that BISC is or is not seeing to this day.
 Somebody please chime in if you know that.
 But I did try to become a BISC
 [30:08] user four or five years ago or whatever.
 I actually interviewed the guy the week after he launched it back when it was called BitSquare.
 And I guess that wasn't a good name.
 It was
 [30:20] already in use somewhere else and he didn't know.
 But yeah, long story short, BISC was a client you had to download to your desktop and it needed to be left running in order